naivisoftware/nap_package/README.md

-# nap-landing
+# nap-package

-Currently an issue-only repository for NAP Framework
+Used for tracking nap-package related issues and nap-package releases.